angoravdw/ranker/README.md

 sorted according to points and names where relevant.

 The input format is assumed to be well formatted (in other words, no error checks are done on the format in the file).
-Here is and example of the expected input format:
+Here is an example of the expected input format:

 <pre>
 Lions 3, Snakes 3